dotherightthing/control-traktor/README.md

-# Traktor Pro
+# Control Traktor

-A collection of settings and Max4Live devices which speed up aspects of my DJing and jamming workflows.
+A collection of settings and Max4Live devices for improved control over Traktor Pro.

 ## Installation only

-1. Download `release.zip` from the latest [Release](https://github.com/dotherightthing/traktor-pro/releases)
+1. Download `release.zip` from the latest [Release](https://github.com/dotherightthing/control-traktor/releases)
 2. Unzip/expand the folder and copy to `~/Music/Ableton/User\ Library/` (note: devices may be a mix of Audio/Instrument/MIDI types)
 3. See device usage instructions below (*Rename Selected Track*, *Presample Selected Track*)